Center for Principled Problem Solving and Excellence in Teaching

 The Principled Problem Solving Model assumes multiple perspectives are necessary for seeking solutions, recognizing that complex problems require contextualized, collaborative and adaptive approaches to change.
 It encourages innovations through the consistent use of critical, creative and constructive thinking.

-For more information, visit the CPPSET Google site.
+For more information, visit the CPPSET website.

 CPPSET Programs